modplast83/MPBF-M-R/replit.md

 This is a comprehensive production management system built with React, TypeScript, Express.js, and PostgreSQL.
 The application manages manufacturing operations including order processing, production workflow, quality control, HR management, and IoT monitoring for industrial production environments.

+**Status**: FULLY FUNCTIONAL - All critical bugs resolved as of July 19, 2025

 ## System Architecture

 ### Frontend Architecture